bamboo-research/RemoteControlledCar_VSCode/README.md

-# RemoteControlledCar for Visual Studio Code
+# RemoteControlledCar build with Arduino Uno/Nano and communication via Bluetooth

-Software for Arduino Uno-based remote controlled car together with a Arduino Nano-based remote controlling.
+Software for Arduino Uno-based remote controlled car together with a Arduino Nano-based remote controlling and intercommunication via Bluetooth modules.

 ### Hardware components used for Remote Controlled Car

 - Arduino [Uno](https://store.arduino.cc/arduino-uno-rev3) or compatible
-- Battery or powerbank [ 5V,  +1450 mAh ] to power-up Arduino and its components (bluetooth module, speaker, etc.)
+- Battery or powerbank [ 5V,  +1450 mAh ] to power-up Arduino and its components (bluetooth module and speaker)
 - Battery or powerbank [ 12V, +4000 mAh ] to power-up motors
 - Bluetooth HC-06 slave module
 - L298N Driver to control motors